-How To Talk To Your Loved One About Nursing Home Abuse
+How To Talk To Your Loved One If You See Signs Of Nursing Home Abuse

 Nursing home abuse takes a heavy toll on the most vulnerable members of our society — the elderly and disabled.
-Abuse may involve neglect, physical and sexual abuse, emotional abuse and financial abuse.
+Abuse may involve physical, sexual, and emotional violence, neglect, and financial misuse.
 Sometimes abuse can be so subtle that it can be hard to identify, but there are many signs you can look for to protect your loved one.

-Some of the most common signs of abuse are behavioral changes such as depression, lack of interest in things your loved one used to enjoy or becoming withdrawn and uninterested in engaging visitors.
-These changes in behavior can occur over time, so it’s vital to be observant and pay attention to your loved one’s behavior and emotional state.
+Some of the most common nursing home abuse signs are behavioral changes, such as depression, lack of interest in things your loved one used to enjoy, or becoming withdrawn and disinterested in engaging visitors.
+These changes in behavior can occur over time, so it’s vital to be observant of your loved one’s behavior and emotional state.

-Physical signs of nursing home abuse or neglect can take the form of bruises, cuts, scars, broken bones and bedsores.
+Physical signs of nursing home abuse or neglect can take the form of bruises, cuts, scars, broken bones, bedsores, poor personal hygiene, weight loss, and dehydration.
 Accidents do happen, but if you suspect that someone is being abused or neglected, opening a dialogue about what may be happening could save their life.

 Talking To Your Loved One About Nursing Home Abuse

 Being reluctant to talk about or claiming not to remember how an injury occurred is common in people who are abused.
 Your loved one may be embarrassed or afraid to talk about it or may think that they won’t be believed.
 Nevertheless, it’s important to be straightforward and ask your loved one if they need help.

 A few simple questions that can help get the conversation started include:

 - Do you need help with anything that’s happening at your nursing home?